Truth and Consequences (Justified): Critical reviews

 Mandl Blerly of Entertainment Weekly wrote, "You could tell from the slithering soundtrack that started this episode, when Boyd went to negotiate with Cassie at the Last Chance Holiness Church, that snakes would play a pivotal role this hour.
 Then again, the rattler that killed Billy wasn't the only snake in this episode.
 Lindsey is just a lot prettier."
 Joe Reid of Vulture gave the episode a 3 star rating out of 5 and wrote, "Well!
 When I mentioned Chekhov's Rattlesnake in the season premiere, I did not think it would be this soon that we'd see someone suffer a serpent attack.
 And we ended up with two someones!
 The show also did not waste any time in paying off last week's promised showdown between Boyd Crowder and Cassie, whom he identified as the real power behind Preacher Billy's church.
 Their pre-credits confrontation was a sizing-up that promises one hell of a battle of wills throughout the season."

 Dan Forcella of TV Fanatic gave the episode a perfect 5 star rating out of 5 and wrote, "Since the back half of Justified Season 1, I have stated that this show merges self-contained episodic story lines with long running seasonal arc better than any other.
 I never thought that I'd say this, but through three episodes of season four, the FX drama may be doing it more impressively than ever before."
-Jack McKinney of Paste gave the episode a 8.8 out of 10 rating and wrote, "Week in and week out, Justified is a case study in the examination of moral compromise and the acts we rationalize to get through the day.
+Jack McKinney of Paste gave the episode an 8.8 out of 10 rating and wrote, "Week in and week out, Justified is a case study in the examination of moral compromise and the acts we rationalize to get through the day.
 That's high praise for a show that is basically about cops and robbers."